Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Simulation studies

 \section{Simulation studies}

 In this section we report and comment on results from two different semi-simulated studies, carried out to compare performance of some of the models presented above in estimating CATE.
 A third supplemental semi-simulated study can be found in the Appendix Section \ref{sec:appendix}.
-A semi-simulated study consists in simulating only the outcome surface $Y_i$ in the tuple $\mathcal{D}_i = \{ \bm{X}_i, Z_i, Y_i \} $, starting from real-world $\bm{X}_i$ and $Z_i$.
+A semi-simulated study here consists in simulating only the outcome surface $Y_i$ in the tuple $\mathcal{D}_i = \{ \bm{X}_i, Z_i, Y_i \} $, starting from real-world $\bm{X}_i$ and $Z_i$.
 In the case of observational semi-simulations, \cite{hill_2011} introduced a practical way of recreating an observational study from a randomized one.
-This is essentially done by leaving out a non-random portion of the treated group, so that treatment assignment is no longer random.
-Recreating an observational study from a purely randomized one has the main advantage of allowing control over the selection mechanism and that the common support assumption holds for the treated group.
+This is essentially done by leaving out a non-random portion of the treated group, so that treatment assignment is no longer randomized.
+Recreating an observational study from a purely randomized one has the main advantage of ensuring control over the selection mechanism, such that common support is guaranteed to hold, in this case, at least for the treated group.
+This means that average treatment effects on the treated (ATT and CATT) are identifiable, while those on the controls (ATC and CATC) are not.

 We provide results based on the analysis of two real world randomized controlled trials, after transforming them into observational studies.
 The first semi-simulated setup employs the IHDP dataset, firstly introduced by \cite{hill_2011} and popular in both the computer science and statistics literature on CATE estimation.
-The second and third setups instead employ the ACTG-175 dataset, available in the \textsf{R} package \textsf{speff2trial}, and differ in the way the outcome and ITE are generated.
-Both datasets are publicly available.
-As mentioned above, we present here below results from the IHDP data simulation and one of the two setups involving the ACTG-175 data, while we leave the other ACTG-175 setup in the Appendix Section \ref{sec:appendix}.
+The second and third setups instead employ the ACTG-175 dataset, and differ in the way the outcome and CATE are generated.
+Both code and the datasets to reproduce the results in this section are publicly available\footnote{\url{https://github.com/albicaron/EstITE}.}.
+As mentioned above, we present here below results from the IHDP data simulation and one of the two setups involving the ACTG-175 data, while we leave the other ACTG-175 setup in the Appendix, Section \ref{sec:appendix}.